Pylons/translationstring/docs/glossary.rst

    :sorted:

    Translation String
-     An instance of :class:`repoze.bfg.i18n.TranslationString`, which
-     is a class that behaves like a Unicode string, but has several extra attributes such as ``domain``, ``msgid``, and ``mapping`` for use during translation.
+     An instance of :class:`internatl.TranslationString`, which is a class that behaves like a Unicode string, but has several extra attributes such as ``domain``, ``msgid``, and ``mapping`` for use during translation.
 Translation strings are usually created by hand within software, but are sometimes created on the behalf of the system for automatic template translation.
 For more information, see :ref:`internatl_module`.

    Translation String Factory
      A factory for generating :term:`translation string` objects which